mrcyme/generative-ai-workshops/README.md

     Illustration Description: Cosmos Kicker, the space soccer player, skillfully dribbles a blazing comet ball while soaring through zero gravity.
 His opponent, Lunar Lancer, races to intercept, leaving a trail of stardust.

     narrator: in the Cosmic Challenge, Cosmos Kicker's gravity-defying skills outshine his competition.
 But Lunar Lancer won't back down without a fight!”

+2. Step 2 : Generate a style for you illustrated story

+you can use this prompt in chat GPT :

+        Can you create a short style prompt for an image generator.
+It should only describe the style of the image and not the composition.
+I would like a DESCRIBE THE STYLE YOU WANT style ?

+        Example : Photo-realistic digital render capturing a vibrant and sleek futuristic aesthetic.

+3. Step 3 : generate each frame with a text to image generator.
+Append the style prompt to each illustration description.
+4. Step 4 : [optional] You can pass each frame to an app that animate an image
+5. Step 5 : Generate the narrator voice with a text to speech app
+6. Step 6 : [optional] Generate a background music with a text to music app.
+7. Step 7 : Assemble everything in an online video editor (example: clideo)